Sony loss forecast hammers Japan's electronics shares

 Combined, Japan's three tech giants expect to lose $21 billion for the 12 months just ended, roughly the size of Sony's entire market value.

-The three companies have been outgunned by more innovative rivals such as Apple Inc (AAPL.O) and Samsung Electronics (005930.KS), while a strong yen and tumbling TV prices have exposed a yawning performance gap with their foreign rivals.
+The three companies have been outgunned by more innovative rivals such as Apple Inc and Samsung Electronics, while a strong yen and tumbling TV prices have exposed a yawning performance gap with their foreign rivals.

 Their current predicament could ironically draw some parallels to their 1980s heyday, when previously dominant U.S. consumer electronics makers such as Zenith struggled to make money amid low TV prices and were overtaken by a more cost-efficient Japan Inc.

-Now, it is South Korean firms Samsung and LG Electronics (066570.KS) that lead the industry.
+Now, it is South Korean firms Samsung and LG Electronics that lead the industry.

 "Japan's consumer electronics industry is facing defeat," said Fujio Ando, senior managing director at Chibagin Asset Management.
 Even Wednesday's share battering is not enough to add appeal to Sony's stock, he added.